WizardAlfredo/dotfiles/README.md

 I changed the width of polybar in the vm to 1640
 I changed the workspaces in bspwmrc
+I added the fonts and kitty was really slow

 The following was a major sources of inspiration.
 - [Barbaross93](https://github.com/Barbaross93/Muspelheim)